WUHF

 WUHF (channel 31) is a television station in Rochester, New York, United States, affiliated with the Fox network.
 It is owned by Sinclair Broadcast Group, which provides certain services to dual ABC/CW affiliate WHAM-TV (channel 13) under a local marketing agreement (LMA) with Deerfield Media.
-Both stations share studios on West Henrietta Road (NY 15) in Henrietta (with a Rochester mailing address), while WUHF's transmitter is located on Pinnacle Hill on the border between Rochester and Brighton.
+The two stations share studios on West Henrietta Road (NY 15) in Henrietta (with a Rochester mailing address); WUHF's transmitter is located on Pinnacle Hill on the border between Rochester and Brighton.

 History

 WUHF began operations on January 27, 1980, as a general entertainment independent station running cartoons, sitcoms (classic and recent), movies, drama series, and religious programs.
 It was, at the time, the only independent station in the Rochester market.

 The station was owned by Malrite and the General Manager was Jerry Carr who was the former The Weather Outside personality.
 Apparently, by sheer coincidence, the station re-used a call sign which was previously used by a different and unrelated station which operated on the same channel 31, albeit in New York City.
 The latter station had only used the WUHF calls for its first year of experimental operation (1961–62); it is now Ion Television owned-and-operated station WPXN-TV.

-In 1983, former underground cartoonist Brian Bram produced and hosted All Night Live, a program aired live from midnight to 7 in the morning on Fridays and Saturdays.
+In 1983, former underground cartoonist Brian Bram produced and hosted All Night Live, a program aired live from midnight to 7 a.m. on Fridays and Saturdays.
 Bram's show was a showcase for regional bands including Personal Effects, Cousin Al and the Relatives, and The Degrads.
 On October 9, 1986, WUHF became a charter affiliate of Fox for Rochester and was branded as "Fox 31".
 Most of the religious shows were gone by then.
 However, WUHF was initially still programmed as an independent station since Fox would only air one program, The Late Show Starring Joan Rivers until April 1987, and even then, would not present an entire week's worth of programming until 1993.
 In 1989, Act III Broadcasting bought the station from Malrite Communications Group.

 Later that year, Act III Broadcasting bought out WUTV in nearby Buffalo.
 Because of a city-grade signal overlap (Federal Communications Commission (FCC) rules normally prohibit one company from owning two stations with overlapping coverage, and the agency would not even consider a waiver until 2000), Act III applied for a cross-ownership waiver seeking that the two stations were to be co-owned.
-In a group deal, Abry would become the owner in 1994, through Sullivan Broadcasting.
 Act III tried to sell WUHF to a different company after only one year, but no buyer was found.
+In a group deal, Abry would become the owner in 1995, through Sullivan Broadcasting.